DevTrevi/DgcReader/README.md

 }
 ```

-Information about how to interprete the decoded values can be cound in the [Value Sets for Digital Green Certificates](https://ec.europa.eu/health/sites/default/files/ehealth/docs/digital-green-certificates_dt-specifications_en.pdf) and the [COVID-19 Data Reporting for Non-Lab-Based Testing](https://www.hhs.gov/sites/default/files/non-lab-based-covid19-test-reporting.pdf).
+Information about how to interprete the decoded values can be found in the [Value Sets for Digital Green Certificates](https://ec.europa.eu/health/sites/default/files/ehealth/docs/digital-green-certificates_dt-specifications_en.pdf) and the [COVID-19 Data Reporting for Non-Lab-Based Testing](https://www.hhs.gov/sites/default/files/non-lab-based-covid19-test-reporting.pdf).

 #### Rules validation